Bell County Museum

 In 1793, Spanish friars built their last Texas mission nearly 30 miles northwest present-day Refugio.
 Two years later, Nuestra Señora del Refugio (Our Lady of Refuge) Mission was relocated to present-day Refugio.The…

 In 1869, James, Hiram, and Wallace Wilson opened the H. Wilson & Co. pottery shop and operated it until 1884.
-The three former slaves had split off from the business once owned…
+The three former enslaved workers had split off from the business once…

 Railroad and rawhide exhibits are featured at the Yoakum Heritage Museum.
 Housed in a 1912 residence, the museum contains a large collection of memorabilia and photos about the San Antonio and Aransas…